-Timothy Trost joined Chimerix in 2011 as Senior Vice President and Chief Financial Officer, and had been working with Chimerix since 2010 in a consulting capacity related to the Series F financing and the BARDA contract.
-With more than 30 years of experience in the financial field, Mr. Trost last served as Vice President and CFO at Argos Therapeutics, Inc., a venture-backed immunotherapy company located in Research Triangle Park.
+Mr. Trost joined Chimerix in 2011 as Senior Vice President and Chief Financial Officer, and had been working with Chimerix since 2010 in a consulting capacity related to the Series F financing and the BARDA contract.
+With more than 30 years of experience in the financial field, Mr. Trost last served as Vice President and CFO at Argos Therapeutics, Inc. (NASDAQ: ARGS), a venture-backed immunotherapy company located in Research Triangle Park.
 Previously, he was Senior Vice President and CFO at InteCardia, Inc., a venture-backed cardiac imaging company.
 While at InteCardia, Mr. Trost played a key role in negotiating and executing the sale of the company to Syncor International Corporation (NASDAQ: SCOR).
 Prior to InteCardia, Mr. Trost served as Executive Vice President and CFO of Coastal Physician Group, Inc. (NYSE: DR), a contract provider of emergency room physicians, having joined the company as Vice President of Corporate Development.
 Previously, he held the position of Vice President of Finance at Morganite North America.
 Mr. Trost began his professional career with PricewaterhouseCoopers LLP, spending time in four offices over 12 years, including an international assignment, and last served as a Senior Manager in the Research Triangle practice.
 Mr. Trost holds a BS in Accounting from the University of Illinois at Urbana-Champaign and is a Certified Public Accountant.

 Ms. Richardson has over 25 years of pharmaceutical industry experience, with a strong background in launching new products and developing new therapeutic areas.
 Her category experience includes work in diabetes, anaphylaxis, cardiovascular, respiratory, lipids and neurology.
-In January 2014, she joined Chimerix, Inc. as Chief Commercial Officer, in charge of building and leading the organization’s commercial structure.
+Ms. Richardson joined Chimerix in January 2014 as Chief Commercial Officer, in charge of building and leading the organization’s commercial structure.
 Prior to that, Ms. Richardson was the Vice President and Head of the Global lixisenatide franchise, leading the commercial worldwide launch of Lyxumia.
 She also held the position of Vice President of Marketing at Reliant Pharmaceuticals, overseeing marketing and market research functions, including the successful launch of the first prescription omega-3 product, which helped lead to the company's acquisition by GlaxoSmithKline.
 Ms. Richardson held various positions of increasing responsibility at GlaxoSmithKline in the sales, market research, and marketing functions, working on several launches.
 Ms. Richardson served on the Board of Directors of Healthy Women, a non-profit organization dedicated to promoting health and wellness among women.
 In 2008, she was nominated by her peers as one of the "100 Most Inspiring Leaders" in the Life Sciences field and labeled as a "Market Maker" in PharmaVoice magazine, and in 2011 she was given the "Rising Star" award by the Healthcare Businesswomen's Association.
 She earned her BA in English at the University of Pennsylvania.

 Dr. Rogers joined Chimerix in 2013 as Chief Development Officer.
-From 2007 to 2012, Dr. Rogers served as Chief Development Officer at Pharmasset, Inc. (NASDAQ: VRUS), where his primary responsibility was to facilitate the design and implementation of development programs for hepatitis C antiviral compounds.
+From 2007 to 2012, Dr. Rogers served as Chief Development Officer at Pharmasset, Inc., where his primary responsibility was to facilitate the design and implementation of development programs for hepatitis C antiviral compounds.
 From 2004 to 2007, Dr. Rogers served as Vice President, Division of Viral Diseases at GlaxoSmithKline, where he was responsible for antiviral discovery activities directed toward HIV and hepatitis C indications.
 From 2001 to 2004, Dr. Rogers served as Vice President, Antiviral Discovery Medicine at GlaxoSmithKline.
 Dr. Rogers has over 29 years of industry experience and has participated in all phases of antiviral and anti-infective drug development, including discovery, preclinical development, and Phase 1, 2, 3, and 3b/4 clinical development programs.
 Dr. Rogers received his PhD in medical parasitology and a Master of Public Health in medical microbiology from the University of North Carolina at Chapel Hill.
 He completed a postdoctoral fellowship in clinical microbiology at St. Jude Children’s Research Hospital in Memphis, Tennessee.

 With over 20 years of global medical and clinical research experience in infectious and respiratory disease and clinical medicine, Dr. Momméja-Marin joined Chimerix as Vice President, Clinical Research in 2010.
 Most recently, he was Senior Medical Director, Infectious Diseases, for i3 Research Limited, a contract research organization, where he was the lead therapeutic expert in infectious diseases.
 His background includes numerous Phase 1 through Phase 4 clinical trials, including more than 25 late-stage trials, and interactions with regulatory Agencies worldwide.
 Previously, Dr. Momméja-Marin was Director of Clinical Research for Gilead Sciences, Inc., where he was responsible for the global development of hepatitis B and hepatitis C programs.
 He also held the positions of Clinical Research Physician at Triangle Pharmaceuticals and Physician of Internal Medicine and Infectious Diseases at Assistance Publique- Hôpitaux de Paris in France.
 Dr. Momméja-Marin received a medical degree from Paris VII University, France.
 He is certified in internal medicine and multiple subspecialties.